Local History Group

 THE STORY OF OATEN HILL

 The Story of Oaten Hill describes the history of this small area of Canterbury, based on St Sepulchre’s Nunnery, Oaten Hill, Upper Chantry Lane and Cossington Road.
 It relates the religious, regal, commercial, social and environmental influences which have shaped the present-day appearance of this most historic area.
 At its core is the story of the medieval nunnery of the Holy Sepulchre and the fate of the land on which it was built in subsequent centuries.
-The book contains photographs and illustrations, many in colour.
+The book contains over 150 pages with photographs and illustrations, many in colour.
 The book received the Hayes Award 2019 for the best work in Canterbury relating to history or archaeology.